 - Check the expiration date of the kit printed on the external label (primary container).
 Do not use if expired. - Check that the liquid components are not contaminated by visible particles or aggregates. - Check that the Chromogen (TMB) is colourless or pale blue by aspirating a small volume of it with a sterile plastic pipette. - Check that no breakage occurred in transportation and no spillage of liquid is present inside the box (primary container).
-Check that the aluminium pouch, containing the microplate, is not punctured or damaged. - Dissolve the content of the Control Serum as reported. - Dilute all the content of the 20x concentrated Wash Solution as described above. - Allow all the other components to reach room temperature (about 1 hr) and then mix gently on vortex all liquid reagents. - Set the ELISA incubator at +37°C and prepare the ELISA washer by priming with the diluted washing solution, according to the manufacturers instructions.
-Set the right number of washing cycles as found in the validation of the instrument for its use with the kit. - Check that the ELISA reader is turned on or ensure it will be turned on at least 20 minutes before reading. - If using an automated work station, turn on, check settings and be sure to use the right assay protocol. - 11.
+Check that the aluminium pouch, containing the microplate, is not punctured or damaged. - 5.
+Dissolve the content of the lyophilised Control Serum as reported in the proper section. - Dilute all the content of the 20x concentrated Wash Solution as described above. - Allow all the other components to reach room temperature (about 1 hr) and then mix gently on vortex all liquid reagents. - Set the ELISA incubator at +37°C and prepare the ELISA washer by priming with the diluted washing solution, according to the manufacturers instructions.
+Set the right number of washing cycles reported in the specific section. - Check that the ELISA reader is turned on or ensure it will be turned on at least 20 minutes before reading. - If using an automated work station, turn on, check settings and be sure to use the right assay protocol. - 11.
 Check that the micropipettes are set to the required volume. - 12.
 Check that all the other equipment is available and ready to use. - 13.
 In case of problems, do not proceed further with the test and advise the supervisor.